Gay / Lesbian (GLBT) Wedding Dance

 who would prefer to relax and forgo that responsibility (follow),

-or who would like to be in the driver's seat.
+while trying not to anticipate each step, vs. needing to be in the driver's seat.
 The leader has the

 more intellectual job and the follower has the more intuitive

-job.
 Also, the follower will probably be spinning a bit more than

 the leader.
 Can you trade off lead and follow?
 Of course, but